 - 15% of families speak only Spanish

-Each year, Boston Children’s Hospital’s International Health Services provides personalized assistance, including medical and non-medical services, to thousands of patients coming from 150+ countries.
+Each year, Boston Children’s Hospital’s Global Services provides personalized assistance, including medical and non-medical services, to thousands of patients coming from 150+ countries.
 The International Patient Center is staffed with Case Coordinators who help families navigate their care journey and support families in their native language.
 Sometimes, families can't afford all the non-care related expenses—that's when Milagros para Niņos can help.

-The International Health Services has also joined forces with Milagros para Niņos to offer new visiting physician “Observership” programs.
+Global Services has also joined forces with Milagros para Niņos to offer new visiting physician “Observership” programs.
 These train-the-trainer experiences are an invaluable opportunity to share the latest pediatric innovations with leaders from across Latin America.

 Martha Eliot Health Center